 In terms of my health, I am very rarely ever ill.
 Is this down to being licked by my dogs?
 Probably not.
 But does it help?
 Maybe it does.
 My point being, I haven’t had any detrimental effects from being licked by my dogs, so I like to think that Isabelle will be similar to that.
 People do think that having your dog lick your baby can lead to aggressive behaviour, but I simply see it as them accepting her.
 Of course we watch them, and still never leave them to ‘babysit’.

-Personally, I feel that having a dog lick your child is a little bit like letting them play in the mud and dirt outdoors, at least as they grow older.
+Personally, I feel that having a dog lick your baby is a little bit like letting them play in the mud and dirt outdoors.
+At least as they grow older.
 Sure, if you tested the mud there would likely be some sort of parasite or bacteria, or something harmful.
 But this is also how we develop and grow resistance to these diseases.
 Research even indicates that babies from families with pets, 70% of which were dogs, showed higher levels of two types of microbes associated with lower risks of allergic diseases and obesity.
-This is probably more to do with being around dogs than having them actually lick you, though, but still, the research clearly shows a health benefit from dogs.
+This is probably more to do with being around dogs than having them actually lick lick the baby, but still, the research clearly shows a health benefit from dogs.

-But when it comes to babies, having a dog lick their mouths is obviously going to be unwise, as they get older and their immune system becomes less fragile, then perhaps you can be a little more liberal with those licks, which is where we are now.
+But when it comes to babies, having a dog lick their mouths is obviously going to be unwise.
+As they get older and their immune system becomes less fragile, then perhaps you can be a little more liberal with those licks.
+This is where we are now.

-My view is that a certain level of exposure can simply make us stronger, which is supported by the above research.
+My view is that a certain level of exposure can simply make us stronger.
+This is supported both anecdotally from myself, and by the above research.
+I’m not saying you should allow your dog to lick your baby, but a little exposure can help.
 But please do not inject your child with E. Coil to help them protect themselves from future diseases.
 I am not liable if you decide to do that.

 If you want a little advice on ways to introduce your baby to your dog, then funnily enough I have a post about that here.